 The Company underwrites a whole-account quota share agreement ("QSA") with IQUW Corporate Member Limited, ("Corporate Member").
 The principal activity of the Corporate Member is that of a corporate member at Lloyd's, investing in the underwriting capacity of syndicates in the Lloyd's market.
-The Corporate Member participates on Syndicate 218 and, from January 2021, on Syndicate 1856, (the "Syndicates") which are managed by IQUW Syndicate Management Limited (the "managing agent" or "IQUW SML").
+The Corporate Member participates on Syndicate 218 and Syndicate 1856, (the "Syndicates") which are managed by IQUW Syndicate Management Limited (the "Managing Agent" or "IQUW SML").

 The principal activity of Syndicate 218 is the transaction of general insurance business focussed on specialist motor insurance business.
 The principal activity of Syndicate 1856 is the transaction of general insurance and reinsurance business at Lloyd's and through the Lloyd's Brussels platform.
-Syndicate 1856 was remediated and repurposed in 2021 after its acquisition by the IQUW Group as part of the Group's strategy to expand from its core motor business and enter specialty commercial lines and reinsurance.
+Syndicate 1856 was repurposed in 2021 after its acquisition by the IQUW Group as part of the Group's strategy to expand from its core motor business and enter specialty commercial lines and reinsurance.
 Syndicate 1856 now underwrites a mixture of reinsurance, property, marine, energy and professional lines business, as well as a range of specialty lines including terrorism and political risks.

-The Corporate Member entered whole-account quota share reinsurance agreements with the Company for 2021 and 2022, in which the Corporate Member cedes 65% of its result of the 2021 and 2022 years of account to the Company, with ceding commission (2021) or profit commission (2022) payable by the Company to the Corporate Member.
+The Company entered into a QSA with the Corporate Member, in which the Corporate Member cedes 65% of its result of the 2021, 2022 and 2023 years of account to the Company.
+There is a 5% ceding commission on the 2021 year of account and a 10% profit commission on the results of the 2022 and 2023 years of account, payable by the Company to the Corporate Member.